klevjetack28/TV-Remote-Reverse-Engineering/README.md

 - one capture file per command

 ### 3. Parsing the Captures
+The first task of the Program was to get parse out just the signal from when it starts to when it ends.
 Describe the C program that:

 - reads the binary files